 Plants are watered by a sophisticated system of computer software modelling, grower inputs, weigh scales, and sensors that work together to determine the exact timing and amount of water applied daily.
 The plants react and are susceptible to the amount of sunlight they are exposed to, the greenhouse sensors record the temperature and sunlight and trigger more or less water, more or less shade (curtain closure), or more or less ventilation.

 How often do you pick?

-Typically once per week but the picking frequency depends on the ripening effect of the sunshine the plants receive.
-The frequency also so depends on the product, mini cucumbers are often picked daily.
+The picking frequency depends on the ripening effect of the sunshine the plants receive, as well as the commodity.
+For example, Mini Cucumbers are picked daily!

-Are the peppers, tomatoes or cucumbers clean enough to eat without washing them?
+Are the Bell Peppers, Tomatoes or Cucumbers clean enough to eat without washing them?

 NatureFresh™ Farms produce is handled with the upmost care from being grown indoors, undergoing very minimal handling and following the highest of food safety and hygiene standards.
 However, all produce should still be washed prior to consumption.

 Check out our Veggie Storage Guide to learn how to properly store your Tomatoes, Bell Peppers, and Cucumbers!